Australia in World War I: Legacy

 Perhaps the greatest effect of the war was a psychological one.
+Many veterans joined the Returned Sailors and Soldiers Imperial League of Australia, which later became the Returned and Services League of Australia, with a strong ethos of mateship, compassion, and service.
+It became a right wing force that cooperated with the Nationalist Party of Prime Minister Stanley Bruce and lobbied for veterans' benefits such as medical care, pensions, and support services.

 The heavy losses deeply affected many directly, and war memorials were built all over the country as people sought to remember those that had been killed.
-However, despite the size of Australia's contribution to the fighting, there were many Australians who had had no actual experience of it.
-Realising this, and having witnessed the impact of the war first hand, Charles Bean, who was instrumental in editing and writing the official history of Australia's involvement in the war, advocated the need for a national memorial and was one of the main architects in establishing the Australian War Memorial in Canberra.
-The experience of the war also perpetuated many notions about the Australian character and national identity that endure to this day.
-For many Australians the performance of their soldiers—particularly during the failed Gallipoli campaign—served to highlight the nation's emergence as a member of the international community, while bringing to the fore a belief in Australians' natural ability as soldiers.
+Charles Bean, who was instrumental in editing and writing the official history of Australia's involvement in the war, advocated the need for a national memorial and was one of the main architects in establishing the Australian War Memorial in Canberra.

+The experience of the war also reshaped the Australian character and national identity in ways that endure to this day.
+The memory of the failed Gallipoli campaign highlighted the nation's emergence as a member of the international community, while bringing to the fore a belief in Australians' natural ability as soldiers.
+Veterans of Gallipoli remembered the battle in a fashion that was consistent with the popular "digger" stereotype of Australians with the emphasis being on the bravery, toughness, stubbornness, and "mateship".
+A few elderly veterans were interviewed again in the 1970s-1980s during which they remembered the Battle of Gallipoli in a completely different manner with the emphasis being on the squalor and horror of the battle with many of the veterans recalling that they were terrified.
+The British historian John Tosh argued that the stories told by Australian veterans of Gallipoli reflected what the Australian public wanted to hear at different times, namely tales of the brave "diggers" battling it out in the face of overwhelming odds in the interwar era and tales of a horrific battle in the post-Vietnam era.

 The attitudes of many Australians towards war itself were also greatly affected.
 There was a widespread revulsion at the large-scale destruction and loss of life that had occurred and a desire that it should never occur again.
-In many regards this led to a general complacency towards defence and military matters after the war and arguably led to the nation's lack of preparedness for the next major conflict, while it may still be evident in Australian strategic behaviour to this day.
+In many regards this led to a general avoidance of defence and military needs and deepened the nation's lack of preparedness for the next major conflict.